vippsas/vipps-qr-api/vipps-qr-api.md

 ## Merchant Callback QR codes

-💥 **Please note: Feature is under construction and not in production yet.
+💥 **Please note: Feature is under development and not in production yet.
 Estimated release is Q2 2023.** 💥

 Merchant callback QRs makes it possible for users to notify merchants that they want to pay with Vipps.
 It is the right solution for self-checkout, vending machines, or similar situations where there is no cashier, buttons, or other ways of letting the user communicate that they want to pay with Vipps.